 It is a recognised national leader in the fields of Satellite&Missions, Earth Observation, Space Situational Awareness, Electronics&Mechanisms, Scientific&Planetary Instruments, with Headquarters and Clean Room facilities (730 sqm) in Milan and offices in Rome and Benevento.
 OHB Italia S.p.A. provides innovative solutions combined with development/integration of complex equipment and a strong focus on customer satisfaction.
 The company employs 210 people between staff and collaborators, with a high percentage of graduates (78,5%) whose degrees are mainly in Aerospace Engineering, Math, Physics, Electronic Engineering and IT.

-OHB Italia S.p.A. is Prime Contractor for important missions of Italian Space Agency (ASI) and European Space Agency (ESA), which are the main customers together with Research Institutes, Universities and all the industrial key players in the space market, with special attention to export domain.
+OHB Italia S.p.A. is Prime Contractor for important missions of the Italian Space Agency (ASI) and the European Space Agency (ESA), which are the main customers together with Research Institutes, Universities and all the industrial key players in the space market, with special attention to the export domain.

 Via Gallarate 150, 20151 Milan Milan, Italy